MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/configure-a-multi-forest-environment-for-hybrid.md

 ## User homing considerations

 Skype for Business users homed on premises can have Exchange homed on premises or online.
-Skype for Business Online users should use Exchange Online for an optimal experience; however, this is not required.
+Teams users should use Exchange Online for an optimal experience; however, this is not required.
 Exchange on premises is not required to implement Skype for Business in either case.

 ## Configure forest trusts